A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 Running the \flecmd{pull-with-tip.lmp} file using LAMMPS will generate a trajectory file named \flecmd{pull.lammpstrj}, which can be opened in OVITO or VMD.

-\begin{note} Since the trajectory dump file does not contain information about topology and elements, it is usually preferred to first write out a data file and import it directly (in the case of OVITO) or convert it to a PSF file (for VMD).
+\begin{note} Since the default trajectory dump file does not contain information about topology and elements, it is usually preferred to first write out a data file and import it directly (in the case of OVITO) or convert it to a PSF file (for VMD).
 This allows the topology to be loaded before \emph{adding} the trajectory file to it.
 When using \lammpsgui{}, this process can be automated through the \guicmd{View in OVITO} or \guicmd{View in VMD} options in the \guicmd{Run} menu.
-Afterwards only the trajectory dump needs to be added. \end{note}
+Afterwards only the trajectory dump needs to be added.
+Alternatively, the \lmpcmd{dump custom} command can be combined with \lmpcmd{dump} command to include element names in the dump file and simplify visualization. \end{note}

+\begin{note} Microstates collected during a simulation in the form of a trajectory can be analyzed within LAMMPS using the \lmpcmd{rerun} command.
+This is particularly useful, for example, for computing properties not set up in the original simulation without having to run it again.
+A possible use of the \lmpcmd{rerun} command is estimating the self-diffusion coefficient by using the \lmpcmd{compute msd} command~\cite{frenkel2023understanding}. \end{note}